 - Limit waste: While you may be used to buying a specific cut of meat for just one dish, consider investing in larger amounts and different cuts that you can use used for a variety of meals, including casseroles, stews and more, which you can use for multiple meals.

 - Frozen over fresh: While you may assume that fresh ingredients are always best, frozen versions can offer the same nutrients for a reduced cost and a longer shelf life.

 Saving money often requires a degree of creativity and resourcefulness.

 Make sure you’re looking for savings wherever you can.
 For instance, take advantage of apps from stores like Target and Walmart.
 Such apps often have sections with discounts on grocery purchases.

 See related: Guide to Ibotta

 Keep an eye out for sales.
 Subscribe to your store ads to receive them via email and be on the lookout for deals and coupons.

-If you have your groceries delivered, be mindful about delivery fees, as they can add up quickly.
+If you have your groceries delivered, be mindful of delivery fees, as they can add up quickly.
 Stores and websites often offer a required minimum for free delivery which you can take advantage of.
-If it seems high, shop for a few weeks ahead to meet it, choosing foods that can be frozen or have a longer shelf life.
+If the fee seems high, consider shopping in bulk and choose foods that can be frozen or have a longer shelf life.

 If you prefer to shop for your food at a grocery store, it’s important to keep your store visits as safe as possible.